Probate Valuations in East Yorkshire

 The county is well served for comparable sales evidence.
 Gilbert Baitson in Hull has held auctions since the nineteenth century, Dee Atkinson & Harrison's saleroom in Driffield anchors the Wolds market for antiques, collectables and agricultural effects, and Hawleys in Beverley adds further regional coverage.
 A valuer who knows these rooms can distinguish a saleroom estimate from a defensible Open Market Value — the distinction HMRC cares about.

-For background on what HMRC requires, see our guide to probate valuations, or view typical probate valuation costs by asset type.
+For background on how estate assets are valued, see our guide to probate valuations, or view typical probate valuation costs by asset type.